Current Research

 Does Social Media Cause Poor Mental Health in Youth?

-The mental health of adolescents in the United States has seen a steep decline since 2011, roughly coinciding with the increasing popularity of social media and smartphones.
-But does social media have a causal impact on the mental health of adolescents or are concerns about the effect of social media on kids a form of public hysteria?
-In this study, we will conduct the first field experiment in 10–14-year-olds to examine whether, how, and for whom social media harms mental health.
-The project will generate a massive amount of data, including text data, that we will be making available to researchers.
-This project is sponsored through a generous R01 grant from the National Institute of Mental Health (NIMH).
+Adolescent mental health in the United States has fallen sharply since 2011, around the time social media and smartphones took off.
+But did social media cause that decline, or are the fears about it overblown?
+To find out, we are running the first field experiment with 10-to-14-year-olds, testing whether, how, and for whom social media harms mental health.
+The study will produce a large, rich dataset, including text data, that we will share with other researchers.
+It is funded by an R01 grant from the National Institute of Mental Health, and we are recruiting participants now NIMH).
 We are currently recruiting participants.
 Learn more HERE.

 How does Social Media legislation impact adolescent well-being?